joelouthan/ansible-basics/INSTALL.md

 Bon appetite!

-Now you can stick `ansible.cfg` anywhere you want as long as you stick it in one of the following directories, which Ansibles looks in, first to last:
+Now you can stick `ansible.cfg` anywhere you want as long as you stick it in one of the following directories, which Ansible looks in, first to last:

 - ANSIBLE_CONFIG (environment variable if set)
 - `ansible.cfg` (in the current directory)